OuluAmiga/netshell/README.md

 - `netshell.c`: Main source code
 - `Makefile`: Build configuration
 - `README.md`: This file
+- `MUI/`: GUI application directory

 ## License

 This project is in the public domain.

+## GUI Version

+A GUI version of NetShell exists in the gui_version/ directory using Intuition (Classic Amiga GUI) rather than MUI.
+The GUI version features:
+- Start/Stop buttons for server control
+- Port configuration
+- Status display
+- Log output area
+- Settings persistence

+While MUI development is possible as shown in the MUI/ directory, the existing Intuition-based implementation is functional and recommended.